 SK is a procedure that is used to treat superficial ocular surface conditions, such as recurrent corneal erosions and anterior basement membrane dystrophy (ABMD).
 Many ocular surface conditions that cause damage to the most superficial layer of the cornea can be painful, and unfortunately, are often recurrent.
 The SK procedure is aimed at removing the area of damaged superficial tissue cells, which allows the cornea to regenerate its own healthier tissue cells.
 These cells take an average of one to two weeks to regenerate, and up to eight weeks to bond completely to the cells beneath it.
 SK is an outpatient procedure, and patients will leave the office with a bandage soft contact lens in place for comfort.
 Often, a regimen of topical antibiotic and anti-inflammatory eye drops will be used during the weeks following the procedure.
 Many patients with ocular surface conditions appreciate this procedure because it makes them less prone to recurrences of corneal damage, or reduces the number of recurrences in the future.

 Contact Cascadia Eye

-To learn more about corneal treatment, options for pterygium conditions, and other effective eye procedures, contact Cascadia Eye today.
+To learn more about corneas and treatment options for pterygium conditions, and other effective eye procedures, contact Cascadia Eye today.